-Diwali is also a large family celebration that often involves extended families coming together for a large meal and the exchange of presents.
+Diwali is a large family celebration that often involves extended families coming together for a large meal and the exchange of presents.

 The fourth day of the festival is dedicated to celebrating the love between husband and wife.
 Men will often buy gifts for their wives on this day.

 On the fifth day, families gather together to celebrate the special bond between brothers and sisters in a beautiful ceremony.
-During the ritual, sisters perform prayers and wish for the well-being and success of their brothers while tying a special bracelet called a rakhi around the brother’s wrist.
+During the ritual, sisters perform prayers and wish for the well-being and success of their brothers while tying a special bracelet called a rakhi around each brother’s wrist.
 In return, brothers often give gifts and sweets to their sisters and promise to protect them.

-Diwali is the largest holiday of the year in almost every region of India, but each community celebrates Diwali for its own reasons and have some have their own unique cultural nuances.
+Diwali is the largest holiday of the year in almost every region of India, but each community celebrates Diwali for its own reasons and some have their own unique cultural nuances.
 Some of the most vibrant places to visit during Diwali are Varanasi, Jaipur, and Delhi.